 Campus Info & Services

 Mercy College offers a number of student services including nonremedial tutoring, placement service, health service, and health insurance.
 Mercy College also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
+Of the students at Mercy College, 33 percent have cars on campus.
 Alcohol is not permitted for students of legal age at Mercy College.

 |Health insurance offered||Yes|

 At Mercy College, 85.8 percent of full-time undergraduates receive some kind of need-based financial aid and the average need-based scholarship or grant award is $9,656.